-Effective January 1, 2017, the Board of Pensions adopted changes to the Benefits Plan that affect benefits provided.
-Benefits for installed pastors ("Pastor's Participation") continued to include on a non-contributory basis participation in the Pension Plan, the Death and Disability Plan and the Medical Plan, providing preferred provider (PPO) medical benefits.
-Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2017, 2018 and 2019.
-Medical Plan dues were 24.5% of effective salary in 2017 and 25% of effective salary in 2018 and 2019.
+Benefits for installed pastors ("Pastor's Participation") include on a non-contributory basis participation in the Defined Benefit Pension Plan, the Death and Disability Plan and the Medical Plan, providing preferred provider (PPO) medical benefits.
+Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2018, 2019 and 2020.
+Medical Plan dues were 25% of effective salary in 2018, 2019 and 2020.

-Effective January 1, 2017, employers have the option to offer benefits from various menu options on a stand-alone basis to eligible employees.
-Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2017, 2018 and 2019.
-Annual Death and Disability Plan dues for members not participating in the Pension Plan were 3.5% of a member's effective salary in 2017 and 2.5% of effective salary in 2018 and 2019.
+Employers have the option to offer benefits from various menu options on a stand-alone basis to eligible employees.
+Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2018, 2019 and 2020.
+Annual Death and Disability Plan dues for members not participating in the Pension Plan were 2.5% of effective salary in 2018, 2019 and 2020.
 For medical coverage, the cost is expressed in dollar-denominated coverage-level rates and may involve cost sharing by employees.
 Employing organizations may provide other ministers of the church with either Pastor's Participation or Menu-based options.

 Effective January 1, 2019, churches have the option to offer benefits to young ministers through Pathways to Renewal.
 This plan brings young ministers into the Benefits Plan with the full benefits of Pastor's Participation at substantially reduced dues for five years.
-Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2019.
-Medical Plan dues were 16.75% in 2019.
+Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2019 and 2020.
+Medical Plan dues were 16.75% in 2019 and 2020.

-Supplemental Death Benefits, Supplemental Disability Benefits, the Dental Plan, and Vision Eyewear Coverage are available to all members subject to certain restrictions.
+Supplemental Death Benefits, Supplemental Disability Benefits, the Dental Plan, and Vision Eyewear Plan are available to all members subject to certain restrictions.
 Eligible retired members and their spouses can subscribe to the Medicare Supplement Plan.
 The Board of Pensions sets individual contribution rates and eligibility.

-In 2018, the Board of Pensions transferred \$45,000,000 from the Death and Disability Plan to the Medical Plan to create a high-cost claims reserve.
-The high-cost claims reserve was established to stabilize the impact of the Medical Plan's high-cost claims.
+In 2018, the Board of Pensions transferred \$45,000,000 from the Death and Disability Plan to the Medical Plan to create a high cost claims reserve.
+The high cost claims reserve was established to stabilize the impact of the Medical Plan's high cost claims.